gromacs/gromacs/docs/user-guide/environment-variables.rst

         resolution of buffer size in Verlet cutoff scheme.
 The default value is 0.001, but can be overridden with this environment variable.

+``HWLOC_XMLFILE``
+        Not strictly a |Gromacs| environment variable, but on large machines the hwloc detection can take a few seconds if you have lots of MPI processes.
+        If you run the hwloc command `lstopo out.xml` and set this environment variable to point to the location of this file, the hwloc library will use the cached information instead, which can be faster.

 ``MPIRUN``
         the ``mpirun`` command used by :ref:`gmx tune_pme`.